Schedule consultation

 For students in grades 3 – 7

 Music club meetings engage and support students to express themselves freely through music.
 Every student chooses their own way which can be through writing songs, composing, playing an instrument, or singing.
 The main purpose is to learn how to communicate their emotion through music and reveal their talents.
-While listening to different kinds of music, different genres, and era, we tend to analyze the song and its lyrics and talk about what is the hidden meaning behind the lyrics.
+While listening to different kinds of music, different genres, and eras, we tend to analyze the song and its lyrics and talk about what is the hidden meaning behind the lyrics.
 In that way, children also learn to accept and respect different genres and styles.
 Besides that, in our music club, we have lots of fun by playing different music quizzes such as “Guess the Song,” “Guess the artist,” and different Music Trivia Quizzes.

-Moderator: MaryAnn
+Moderator: Ivy

 For students in grades 8 – 12